 Meet the Board

-Sheila Wildeman (she/her) is Co-Chair of ECPJS and an Associate Professor of Law at the Schulich School of Law at Dalhousie University.
-Her research engages disability law and prison law.
-Sheila is also on the board of Inclusion NS, and from 2009 to 2016 was on the board of the Canadian Mental Health Association - Nova Scotia Division.
+Sheila Wildeman (she/her) is Co-Chair of ECPJS, a Professor of Law at the Schulich School of Law and Associate Director of the Dalhousie Health Justice Institute.
+Her research engages disability and prison justice.
+In 2023 she received a Nova Scotia Human Rights Award for her work connecting university-based research and resources with community justice movements, including through arts-based action research.
+Sheila has also served on the boards of Inclusion Nova Scotia and the Canadian Mental Health Association - Nova Scotia Division.

 |